Alexander Archipelago wolf: Taxonomy

 This wolf is recognized as a subspecies of Canis lupus in the taxonomic authority Mammal Species of the World (2005).
 Early taxonomists were able to determine that the Alexander Archipelago wolf was its own unique subspecies due to "common cranial characteristics".
-Taxonomists have suggested more recently that the species may have originated from another subspecies known as C. l. nubilis.
+Taxonomists have suggested more recently that the species may have originated from another subspecies known as C. l. nubilus.

 Studies using mitochondrial DNA have indicated that the wolves of coastal southeast Alaska are genetically distinct from inland gray wolves, reflecting a pattern also observed in other taxa.
 They show a phylogenetic relationship with extirpated wolves from the south (Oklahoma), indicating that these wolves are the last remains of a once widespread group that has been largely extirpated during the last century, and that the wolves of northern North America had originally expanded from southern refuges below the Wisconsin glaciation after the ice had melted at the end of the last glacial maximum.
 These findings call into question the taxonomic classification of C.l. nulibus proposed by Nowak.
 Another study found that the wolves of coastal British Columbia were genetically and ecologically distinct from the inland wolves, including other wolves from inland British Columbia.
 A study of the three coastal wolves indicated a close phylogenetic relationship across regions that are geographically and ecologically contiguous, and the study proposed that C. l. ligoni (Alexander Archipelago wolf), C. l. columbianus (British Columbia wolf), and C. l. crassodon (Vancouver Island wolf) should be recognized as a single subspecies of C. lupus.

 In 2016, two studies compared the DNA sequences of 42,000 single-nucleotide polymorphisms in North American gray wolves and found the coastal wolves to be genetically and phenotypically distinct from other wolves.
 They share the same habitat and prey species, and form one of the study's six identified ecotypes - a genetically and ecologically distinct population separated from other populations by their different types of habitat.
 The local adaptation of a wolf ecotype most likely reflects the wolf's preference to remain in the type of habitat that it was born into.
 Wolves that prey on fish and small deer in wet, coastal environments tend to be smaller than other wolves.

 Physiology

 Description

-Typically smaller than the other North American subspecies of wolf, the Alexander Archipelago wolf averages between 30 and 50 lb.
+Typically smaller than the other North American subspecies of gray wolf, the Alexander Archipelago wolf averages between 30 and 50 lb.
 They are about 3+1/2 ft long and 2 ft tall at the shoulder.
 Their coat is generally a dark gray, with varying patterns of lighter shades.
 Individuals from different islands in the archipelago have a propensity for different color phases, from pure black to combinations of black and white to a much brighter cinnamon color.